ASU-85: Service history

+The Soviet Union exported the ASU-85 to only two other Warsaw Pact member states: East Germany and Poland.

 Airborne use of the ASU-85 became possible with the introduction of the Mi-6 and Mi-10 helicopters and high-capacity multi-chute and retro-rocket systems for fixed wing-drops.
 It was first observed by NATO in 1962, and was widely used by Soviet and Polish airborne units.

 During the Soviet–Afghan War, Soviet Airborne troops used ASU-85s in combat.

-In early 2016, Vietnam expressed interest in an upgrade package for the ASU-85 that includes more powerful powerpack that increases road speed from 45 to 60 km/h and cruising range from 400 to 450 km.
+In early 2016, Vietnam expressed interest in a Belarusian upgrade package for the ASU-85 that includes more powerful powerpack that increases road speed from 45 to 60 km/h and cruising range from 400 to 450 km.

 Variants

 There are no variants of the ASU-85, but its chassis served as the basis for other designs, such as the GM-575 chassis of the ZSU-23-4 "Shilka" and the GM-568 and GM-578 chassis' of the 2P25 launch vehicle and 1S91 radar vehicle of the 2K12 "Kub" system.